 This recipe for Hunan chicken is made with tender chicken stir fried with fresh vegetables covered in a spicy authentic Hunan sauce!
 Ready in under 10 minutes, it tastes like takeout!

 Coming from a half-Chinese household, we grew up eating various stir fries that have become more and more popular in Western countries.
-My dad introduced us to several staples, like beef and broccoli and Kung Pao cauliflower.
+My dad introduced us to several staples, like Mongolian chicken and Szechuan chicken.
 Our family favorite was easily the Hunan style chicken.

 What is Hunan chicken